This research has been refined and included in “Consciousness Sutras. Principles of Becoming Conscious”.

 This illustrates how you can awaken your own awareness to rebalance your mind and body through discernment and pattern recognition, even integrating patterns that tend to disrupt interpersonal relationships.
 This enables us to communicate more authentically and work together more effectively.
 When you are free from being influenced by pre-emotional responses, you stop mirroring the world, and acquire freedom of choice.
 You’ll be able to better manifest what you envision.”

-In some people, the process of re-harmonizing the entire being, body and mind, generates a phenomenon known as kundalini awakening (or pranotthana).
-A person I interacted with had been undergoing this energetic cleaning process for several years, a process that manifested by shaking and spontaneous yoga postures and dances.
+In some people, the process of re-harmonizing the entire being, body, and mind, generates a phenomenon known as kundalini awakening (or pranotthana).
+A person I interacted with had been undergoing this energetic cleaning process for several years, which manifested by shaking and spontaneous yoga postures and dances.
 The person did not know yoga, but the postures that came naturally were perfect yoga positions.
-The body told her what to do and she simply went with the flow.
+The body told her what to do, and she went with the flow.
 After identifying a few asanas, I gave up.
-She didn’t allow me to record her on camera, but I found something similar to her gestures on the internet.
-Exploring with this person, I reached the conclusion that the phenomenon was an automatic cleaning of emotional blockages in the body.
-The person had a sexual and emotional trauma, which had imprinted itself in the energetic patterns of the body.
+She didn’t allow me to record her on camera, but I found something similar to her gestures on the internet [58b].
+Exploring with this person, I concluded that the phenomenon was an automatic cleaning of emotional blockages in the body.
+The person had sexual and emotional trauma, which had imprinted itself in the body’s energetic patterns.
 The spontaneous yoga movements helped her.
 Sometimes she would move as if she was collecting information from some invisible field and would position it in some other part of the field.

-I found the most detailed explanation of the kundalini awakening experience in a book by Jana Dixon – Biology of Kundalini.
-I like a lot her clarity, below some excerpts from her website, biologyofkundalini.com:
+I found the most detailed explanation of the kundalini awakening experience in Biology of Kundalini, a book by Jana Dixon.
+I like a lot her clarity; below are some excerpts from her research:

 “Since kundalini awakening is most often just something that happens, we don’t have a whole lot of say over how “mature” we are when it strikes.
 However by its very extreme nature, kundalini will force greater maturity and lucid adjustment to reality in order to survive.
 Along with the sense of danger inherent in the dissolving of ones known self, there is also a buoyant faith that arises from being so lit with Spirit and at one with the Universe.
 Kundalini arousal and the ongoing development of the nervous system make us more sensitive to the inner and outer worlds.
 The self-directed force of kundalini purifies accumulated stress caused by our past habits (samskaras) and traumas.
 Friction and difficulty during awakening occur not so much from the process itself but from our conscious and unconscious interference with it due to not understanding what is going on.